dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/multitenancy.md

 :::code language="csharp" source="../../../samples/core/Miscellaneous/Multitenancy/MultiDb/ContactContext.cs" range="40-45":::

-This works fine for most scenarios unless the user can switch tenants in realtime.
+This works fine for most scenarios unless the user can switch tenants during the same session.

-### Realtime tenant changes
+### Switching tenants

 In the previous configuration for multiple databases, the options are cached at the `Scoped` level.
 This means that if the user changes the tenant, the options are _not_ reevaluated and so the tenant change isn't reflected in queries.